 Investing in real estate is no longer for the faint-hearted due to recent global events.
 However, property investors generally believe it’s always a good time to invest in property when you know what you’re doing.
 Like all investing, buying and renting out properties takes knowledge, know-how and an understanding of your risk profile, i.e. what level of risk you’re comfortable with while operating in all phases of the property cycle from boom to bust and recovery.

 Here are five 101 tips on getting started as a property investor and building a property portfolio.

 Education – It All Starts Here

-Before you begin investing, educate yourself on everything about the housing market and workings of property investing.
+Before you begin investing, educate yourself on everything about the housing market and the workings of property investing.
 Discover the meaning of jargon such as positive and negative cash flow, cash by cash return, cap rate, and return rate.
-The numbers are everything, including the purchase and ongoing costs, the rental income, mortgage repayments, and other regular outgoings including rates, insurance and maintenance.
+The numbers are everything, including the purchase and ongoing costs, the rental income, mortgage repayments, and other regular outgoings, including rates, insurance and maintenance.
 The only way to know if the property is a good investment is to know the numbers inside and out and off the top of your head too.
 Once you know how to calculate the return on investment, then you can consider other buying drivers.

 - Location – is the property near amenities, entertainment, schools, transport infrastructure

 - Rentability – is the property attractive to prospective tenants?

 - Return on Investment – can you make a profit from the property?
 Will the property grows in value, so you can achieve a healthy capital gain when you sell it?